yli3/RepData_PeerAssessment1/PA1_template.md

 ```
 ## Concluding statements

-We've taken a brief stroll through the capability of **R** to evaluate, interpret, and modulate personal activity data, demonstrating some of its potential in the burgeoning "quantified self" arena.
+We've taken a brief stroll through the capability of **R** to evaluate, interpret, and modulate personal activity data.
+Though this is only the tip of the iceberg, we've demonstrated some of **R**'s potential in the burgeoning arena of the "quantified self".
+Happy continued exploring!

-Feedback & comments are much appreciated, and I hope you're similarly enjoying your experience in the *Data Science Specialization* track!
+Feedback & comments are much appreciated, and I hope that you are similarly enjoying your experience in the *Data Science Specialization* track!